Horseshoes for a class of nonuniformly expanding random dynamical systems on the circle: Statement of the results

 \end{suposicao} Combining Hypotheses \ref{(U)} and \ref{(M)}, we see that there exists $\tilde{H}=\tilde{H }(\delta)\le H(\delta)$ such that $\tilde{H} \to 0$ as $\delta \to 0$ and

-In Section $7$, we show that Hypotheses \ref{(L)}-\ref{(M)} are satisfied by a class of non-uniformly expanding RDSs with sufficiently large noise amplitude. \\ In order to state the next hypothesis, we define the concept of full branch expanding intervals, which will be crucial to the horseshoe construction. \begin{definicao} Let $I \subset \mathbb{S}^1$ be an interval.
-For $\omega \in \Omega$ and $\kappa_0>1$, we say that $I$ is a $(\omega,\kappa_0,K)$-\emph{full branch expanding} if $I \subset \left\{ |dg_{\omega}|>1 \right\}$ and there exist $J \subset I$ and $i \le K$ such that $g^i_{\omega}(J) = \mathbb{S}^1$ and $|dg^i_{\omega}\mid_{J}|> \kappa_0$. \end{definicao} In Hypothesis \ref{(O)}, we require that any small interval with a lower bound on its size is $(\omega,\kappa_0,K)$-full branch expanding with positive probability.
-By leveraging this assumption on the distribution of finite time orbits of intervals with moderately large size, along with the previous hypotheses, we can exercise control over the orbits of any given interval.
-This grants us the necessary information to construct the desired horseshoes. \thesuposicao{(H4)} \begin{suposicao} There exists $\kappa_0>1$ such that for all sufficiently small $\eta>0$ there is a natural number $K$, and $\iota \in (0,1)$ such that, for any interval $I \subset \mathbb{S}^1$ satisfying $\frac{\eta}{4}\le |I| \le 4\eta$, we have
+In Section $7$, we show that Hypotheses \ref{(L)}-\ref{(M)} are satisfied by a class of non-uniformly expanding RDSs with sufficiently large noise amplitude. \\ In order to state the next Hypothesis, we define the concept of full branch expanding intervals, which will be crucial to the horseshoe construction. \begin{definicao} Let $I \subset \mathbb{S}^1$ be an interval.
+For $\omega \in \Omega$ and $\kappa_0>1$, we say that $I$ is $(\omega,\kappa_0,K)$-\emph{full branch expanding} if there exists $J \subset I$ and $i \le K$ such that $g^i_{\omega}(J) = \mathbb{S}^1$ and $|dg^i_{\omega}\mid_{J}|> \kappa_0$. \end{definicao} In Hypothesis \ref{(O)}, we require that any interval is $(\omega,\kappa_0,K)$-full branch expanding with positive probability.
+This probabilistic assumption on the finite-time growth of intervals, combined with the asymptotic behaviour given in Hypotheses \ref{(L)}-\ref{(M)}, ensures that intervals of any size are eventually onto with full probability.
+This grants us the necessary information to construct the desired horseshoes. \thesuposicao{(H4)} \begin{suposicao} There exists $\kappa_0>1$ such that, for all sufficiently small $\eta>0$, there exist a natural number $K$ and a real number $\iota \in (0,1)$ such that, for any interval $I \subset \mathbb{S}^1$ satisfying $\frac{\eta}{4}\le |I| \le 4\eta$, we have

 \end{suposicao} In Hypothesis \ref{(P)} we additionally require that for all $\omega \in \Omega$ there exists an interval $I_{\omega}$ which is full branch and uniformly expanding for $g_{\omega}$.
 This assumption is relevant for two reasons.
 First, If $\{g_{\omega}\}_{\omega \in \Omega}$ satisfies \ref{(P)}, then any $(\omega,\kappa_0,n)$-full branch expanding is also $(\omega,\kappa_0,m)$-full expanding branch for all $m \ge n$.
 This is a key property used in the proof of Theorem \ref{tea}.
 Moreover, in Section $7$ we show that \ref{(P)} implies \ref{(O)} in the case of additive noise with sufficiently large noise amplitude. \thesuposicao{(H5)} \begin{suposicao} For $\mathbb{P}$ almost all $\omega \in \Omega$ there exists an interval $I_{\omega}$ such that $g_{\omega}|_{I_{\omega}}= \mathbb{S}^1$ and